kousun12/datadash/fw/src/p/nyc-trips.md

 ---

-# NYC Taxi Trip Heatmap: Popular Routes
+# Hourly Heatmap of NYC Taxi Pickups by Location

-This heatmap visualizes the frequency of taxi trips between different locations in New York City, highlighting the most common routes and busiest areas for taxi services.
+This heatmap visualizes the distribution of taxi pickups across the top 20 most frequent pickup locations in New York City over a 24-hour period.
+The color intensity represents the number of trips, allowing viewers to identify peak hours and popular locations for taxi usage throughout the day.

 ```js